-Everything is automatic and effortless with machine learning algorithms, uhu?
+Everything is automatic and effortless with machine learning algorithms, right?
 Big data is all you need, after all.
-You have a dataset, you split it when necessary, you take one machine learning model, you train it and the miracle of a correct classification or prediction shines on you, your name, your business.
+You have a dataset, you split it when necessary, you take one machine learning model, you train it and the miracle of a correct classification or prediction shines its light on you, your name, your business.
 Artificial intelligence is easy, isn’t it?
 No, it is not: this is only advertising.

-And data are nothing without control over the problem you are facing.
-“Only when you know them you can think about your model”, simplifies Rafael.
-“Be sure you understand your problem”: if you don’t have enough data, then generate them, also if this could prove expensive.
+Data are nothing without control over the problem you are facing.
+“Only when you know that can you think about your model”, Garcia-Dias clarifies.
+“Be sure you understand your problem”: if you don’t have enough data, then generate it, even if this could prove expensive.

 A good path from astrophysics to neuroscience

 Automated learning can help in branches of knowledge that are fascinating, but inaccessible to the human mind.
 Garcia-Dias offers really amazing examples from his career.
 He invested time in testing the chemical history of galaxies: “With machine learning tools you can understand where the interstellar gas in each of them comes from”.
 Your data constraints limit your performances: “not all clusters are distinguishable with today’s approaches”.

 The second example from Rafael Garcia-Dias’ work is an analysis of MRI scans.
 “We determine the brain age, then we compare it with the real age of the person”, explains the King’s College researcher; “the results can help diagnose some important diseases in time”.

 Machine Learnng: Linearity is broken

 A common mistake researchers make is fostering misleading expectations about the process’ linearity.
 First of all, each model has its own limitations, and the coder must be aware of these in order to be sure the reality will match the desired results.